kadkhodaei-research-group/XIE-SPP/README.md

 ### 2. Examples of usage
 *	Evaluating the synthesis likelihood
-Consider a list of files for evaluation; refer to ASE documentation for the list of compatible types.
+Can work with a list of multiple crystal files as input; Support various formats of crystal file, including cif, POSCAR, ASE atomic object. refer to ASE io documentation for the complete list of compatible types.
 ```python
 from predict_synthesis import predict_crystal_synthesis